Jeffchen54/SKK-Downloader-v2/README.md

 This is the improved version of SKK Downloader described here here: https://github.com/Jeffchen54/SKK-Downloader

 Currently, SKK Downloader is very early in development.
 It is only partially functional and a working version will be published in releases when it is completed.
+Functionality is not guaranteed until version 1.0!

 SKK Downloader v2 is a simple web scraping based downloader offering the following features:
 - Downloading entire tags without any limit (>2000 limit imposed by v1)